kleverin/ME597-Fall2025/0-Setup/vmware_expand_storage.md

 1. Make sure you made space by powering off the VM and expanding the storage in the settings (#1 above).
 2. Go into recovery mode by hitting Esc as soon as it turns on.
 See [link](https://platform9.com/kb/openstack/how-to-boot-into-recovery-mode-on-an-ubuntu-cloud-image).
 3. Drop to the root terminal.
 4. Type `lsblk`.
 Ensure the disk size increased and find the main partition number, where the file system is, based on its size.
-For example, the disk could be `/dev/sda`, since it is now the size you expanded it to, and the partition could be `/dev/sda3` since it was sized that much initially.
+For example, the disk could be `/dev/sda`, since it is now the size you expanded it to, and the partition could be `/dev/sda3`, since you know the size of the partition initially.
 5. Type `sudo parted /dev/sda`.
 Replace with the disk you noted.
 6. After it opens into `/dev/sda`, type `resizepart 3 100%` and type yes.
 This should grow your partition size to fill the free space left.
 Replace the command with the partition number in place of 3 (3 from /dev/sda3).
 7. Now exit the parted interface by clicking `ctrl + c`.
 8. Type `sudo resize2fs /dev/sda3` in the root terminal and click enter.
 The filesystem should now grow to utilize the full partition.
+Replace with the partition you noted.
 9. Confirm by typing `df -hT`, and check if the filesystem now is using the new space (check the size) as you entered.
-Replace with the partition you noted.
 10. Click `ctrl + D` to go back to the recovery menu.
 Click enter on resume and the boot should work.